Somalis in the United Kingdom: Social integration, crime and terrorism

+In October 2021, British MP Sir David Amess was murdered in his constituency surgery by Ali Harba Ali, a British-Somali man and Islamic State sympathiser.
+Ali stabbed the victim multiple times with a knife in front of a crowd.

+According to the Metropolitan Police, “Violence among Somali youths is a growing problem”, especially in parts of Tower Hamlets, London.
+The Standard reports that “Somali gangs are an emerging force in the East End though they are not as powerful as the Asian gangs which control entire areas and are believed to run the heroin trade.”

-One of the main barriers to integration facing Somalis is insufficient English language skills, which has an effect on housing and health conditions.
-The issue of youth crime and gang violence within the Somali community is often covered in the media.
-In response, community youth forums have been established, which work closely with law enforcement to deter vice.
-Women's groups have also started to form, and the Metropolitan Police recently hired its first Somali female officer.
+In response, community youth forums have been established, which work closely with law enforcement to deter criminality.
+Women's groups have also started to form, and the Metropolitan Police hired its first Somali female officer in 2009.
 Additionally, the Somali Youth Development Resource Centre (SYDRC), a Somali community-reach organisation based in Camden, has joined forces with the Metropolitan Police's Communities Together Strategic Engagement Team to establish the London Somali Youth Forum.
 The initiative provides an outlet for the city's young Somalis to address security-related issues and to get engaged with the local police.
 The SYDRC has hired numerous youth ambassadors for the purpose.
 As of December 2009, 16 young Somalis had been specifically trained in community engagement.
 According to Abdikadir Ahmed of the Somali Youth Development Resource Centre in Camden, which encourages young Somalis to use the entrepreneurial skills they have learnt in gangs for more productive purposes and which works with Somalis in Feltham Young Offenders Institution, the number of young Somalis who are imprisoned has been falling.
 The Economist reports that few Somalis were involved in the 2011 summer riots.
-In March 2019, it was reported that some Somali mothers in London were sending their sons back to Somalia, Somaliland and Kenya to avoid them becoming victims of knife crime.
+In March 2019, it was reported that some Somali mothers in London were sending their sons back to Somalia, Somaliland and Kenya to avoid them becoming involved in knife crime.

+Employment

+According to the 2021 United Kingdom Census, 47.1% of all Somalis in Britain were ‘economically inactive’, a term referring to individuals not in education, employment or training and who are not seeking employment.
+This compares to 24.7% of the overall population of England and Wales.